ICalmPersonI/Stopwatch/README.md

 # Stopwatch
 My first attempt to write something on Dart.
-The peculiarity of this stopwatch is that it won't stop until you stop it, it works constantly.
+The peculiarity of this stopwatch is that it won't stop until you stop it, it works constantly (even if you close the app.).

 Screenshots
 ---------------